What Disqualifies You From Getting a Passport? 5 Things That Can Stop You From Getting a U.S. Passport

 While not every American takes advantage of what a passport can offer, some merely do not have the choice to possess one.

 If you’ve been concerned about meeting the criteria for receiving a passport, you’re going to want to consider whether you conflict with the above standards.
-From unpaid child support to a warrant for your arrest, these are serious factors that are likely to dismiss one from getting a passport.
+From unpaid child support to a warrant for your arrest, these are serious factors that are likely to deter one from getting a passport.

-With getting a passport, it’s important to do it right the first time.
+When getting a passport, it’s important to do it right the first time.
 After all, the associated passport fees will not be reimbursed for those who have their passport denied.
 Because of these reasons, it’s best to ensure beforehand that you meet all of the qualifications.
 To learn more about passport qualifications and what can stop you from getting a passport, be sure to visit our website today.

 The IRS certifies taxpayers with seriously delinquent tax debts ($59,000.00) to the State Department for specific passport actions.
 After receiving the certification from the IRS, the State Department will typically not issue passports to these taxpayers.

 Can I Travel Outside the U.S. If I Owe Child Support?